epilog-tool/epilog/README.md

 * run "mvn package assembly:single" to compile and package it.
 * You can use the jar in the "target" subdirectory.

-The command line is java -jar EpiLog-v1.0.jar
+The command line is:
+    java -jar EpiLog-v1.1.jar

 Licence